Splits Rain Canceled Final - Sets Both Ends of Track Record

 car the crew waits for the signal to fire the engine.

-the entire track surface had been replaced and was still a bit
+track surface had been replaced and was still a bit "green"

-"green" on Friday.
+on Friday.
 Tune ups were made accordingly.
+Bellemeur does his

-Sean back while Roger McMartin checks for anything abnormal on
+while Roger McMartin checks for anything abnormal on the engine.

-250.04 (quickest and fastest run of the session).
-It should be
+and fastest run of the session).
+It should be noted that the

 the run Green and McMartin diagnose the engine.